pierre-rouleau/pel/doc/pel-manual.rst

     ``pel-open-close-speedbar`` prompts the first time it's called to select which one to use.
-    When Emacs runs in terminal mode, ``pel-open-close-speedbar`` prompts only if the customizable variable ``pel-prefer-sr-speedbar-in-terminal``
+    When Emacs runs in terminal mode, ``pel-open-close-speedbar`` prompts only if the customization variable ``pel-prefer-sr-speedbar-in-terminal``
     is nil, otherwise it automatically selects SR-Speedbar, which is more convenient.